Should I see a GP before trying to get pregnant?

 It is recommended pregnant women receive the flu vaccine as soon as possible in a pregnancy, as pregnant women are more susceptible to complications of influenza.
 Evidence also strongly supports pregnant women receiving a Whooping Cough (Pertussis) vaccine after 20 weeks gestation, to build a strong immune response which crosses the placenta and helps to protect the baby in infancy.
 These vaccines are government funded and therefore free for all pregnant women.

-Please book an appointment with me if you require these vaccinations.
+Please book an appointment if you require these vaccinations.

 I am pregnant and am bleeding, what do I do?